DioxusLabs/docsite/posts/templates.md

 ---

-In preparation for the next big release of Dioxus, one of the lead contributors, Demonthos, added a long-awaited feature: **subtree memoization**.
+In preparation for the next big release of Dioxus, one of the lead contributors, ealmloff, added a long-awaited feature: **subtree memoization**.

 Subtree memoization reduces the overall work that Dioxus needs to do to get your desired UI state to the screen by several orders of magnitude.
 In fact, it’s so fast, that it pushes Dioxus to the leading edge of performance for web frameworks, on par with the likes of SolidJS, even beating out signal-based Rust libraries like Sycamore 0.8 and Leptos 0.0.3.